KitJacky/JK-Notes/README.md

-# Redmine
+# Notes
-JK Wiki and Redmine
+JK Wiki and notes